Duron Harmon: 2018

 Harmon switched his jersey number from No. 30 to No. 21 with the arrival of Jason McCourty.
 Harmon finished the 2018 season with 38 tackles, four interceptions, and four passes defensed.
 He helped the Patriots reach Super Bowl LIII where they beat the Los Angeles Rams 13–3.

 2019

-In week 6 against the New York Giants, Harmon recorded his first interception of the season off Daniel Jones and returned it for 27 yards in the 35–14 win.
+During Week 6 against the New York Giants, Harmon recorded his first interception of the season off Daniel Jones and returned it for 27 yards in the 35–14 victory.
 He appeared in all 16 regular season games and started eight.
 He had 22 total tackles (19 solo), two interceptions, and five passes defended.